 5. Request to Speak with a Criminal Attorney

 Finally, the best way to protect yourself during a police stop or arrest is to request to speak with an attorney.
 An experienced Pennsylvania defense attorney will be able to quickly advise you of your rights and communicate with the police on your behalf.

 Call 267-758-2228 for a Free Consultation

-If you are facing a criminal investigation or criminal charges in Pennsylvania, defense attorney Brian Fishman can help protect your legal rights.
+If you are facing a criminal investigation or criminal charges in Pennsylvania, criminal attorney Brian Fishman can help protect your legal rights.
 To learn more in a free and confidential consultation, call 267-758-2228 or tell us how to reach you online now.